When Downtime Takes a Bite Out of Your Budget

 Maximize Your Availability

-EFT Enterprise with HA means that you can minimize your downtime risks and achieve the following:
+Globalscape EFT with HA means that you can minimize your downtime risks and achieve the following:

 - Maintain availability through any planned or unplanned outage